fortinet-fortisoar/solution-pack-fortirecon-brand-paroatectiona/docs/usage.md

     - Source
     - Source ID

-- The response playbooks `High Risk Rogue Mobile App Response` runs on update of alert status when all the indicators are extracted and enriched
+- The response playbook `High Risk Rogue Mobile App Response` runs on the update of alert status when all the indicators are extracted and enriched
     - This playbook creates a manual task of type *Takedown Request* to raise takedown request for high risk rogue mobile app
-    - Once rogue moile app takedown request raised, user should mark task as *Completed*
+    - Once a rogue mobile app takedown request is raised, the user should mark the task as *Completed*

     ![Rogue Mobile App Alert](./res/rogue-mobile-app-alert.png)